fluxprotocol/oracle-validator-node/.github/ISSUE_TEMPLATE/bug_report.md

 vX.X.X

 **Logs**
 If applicable, add logs to help find the issue.
-Logs can be found in` logs/DB_NAME`
+Logs can be found in `logs/DB_NAME`.
+Please submit the full log file and timestamp where the error occurred.
+Do not send snippets.
+Snippets can not give the full context of what's going on.